-The system may be used by users in more than one site.
-Validations and trainings will be used to ensure consistency across user sites.
+PETALS/PETALS CS may be used by authorized users in more than one site.
+Validations and trainings will be used to ensure consistency across sites.

-3. Legal Authority and SORN
+- 3. Legal Authority and SORN - H. What is the citation of the legal authority to operate the IT system?

-- H. What is the citation of the legal authority to operate the IT system?SORN 34VA10/86 FR 33015 Authority for Maintenance of the System: Title 38, United States Code, Section 7301.
-Routine use: 19. - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+SORN 34VA10/86 FR 33015 "Veteran, Patient, Employee, and Volunteer Research and Development Project Records-VA" provides the legal authority - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?